mma-tv/fights-db/README.md

-# fights-db
+# MMA-TV Fight Bot database

-MMA-TV Fight Bot database
+This database is automatically updated on a daily basis.